Skip to Content

 An experienced lawyer can help asbestos victims understand all of their filing options.

-05. Preventing Asbestos Exposure
+05. Reducing Exposure Risks

-Preventing Asbestos Exposure on Ships
+Reducing Asbestos Exposure Risks on Ships

-OSHA maintains the National Emphasis Program (NEP) on Shipbreaking to reduce workplace hazards at shipyards.
+OSHA maintains the National Emphasis Program on Shipbreaking to reduce workplace hazards at shipyards.
 As part of the program, ships and shipyards must undergo safety and health inspections.
 These inspections may identify hazards, such as asbestos, and help eliminate exposure risks.
 In addition to this program, the agency has other regulations in place for asbestos handling at shipyards to protect workers.

 These programs and other federal asbestos regulations can help those who already experienced exposure and potentially prevent future asbestos exposure on ships.